 Dry mouth, also referred to as xerostomia is a condition that results from decreased volumes of saliva.
 It means your salivary glands are not able to make enough saliva.
-Xerostomia often results from the side effects of various medications, certain medical treatments such as cancer radiation therapy, health conditions such as high blood sugar levels, or aging.
-If you are nervous, you smoke, or are dehydrated; it is also normal to have occasional occurrences of xerostomia.
-A persistent dry mouth, however, can be a sign of an underlying health problem.
+It often results from the aftereffects of various medications, certain medical treatments such as cancer radiation therapy, health conditions such as high blood sugar levels, or aging.
+If you are nervous, you smoke, or are dehydrated; it is also normal to have occasional occurrences of this syndrome.
+A persistent parched mouth, however, can be a sign of an underlying health problem.

 Symptoms of a Dry Mouth